jabercrombia/google-dashboard-api/README.md

 2. **API Integration**: Uses the GA4 Data API to fetch analytics data.
 3. **Authentication**: Securely authenticates API requests using a Google Cloud Service Account.
 4. **Reporting**: Generates custom reports and dashboards using the fetched data.
+5. **Password Modal**: Restricts access to sensitive API endpoints using a password modal created with Shadcn.

 ---